-For determination of compliance with the prescribed limits, the agent, Client A, Client B and Client C are regarded as holding or controlling 600 net long contracts (800 long minus 200 short contracts), 800 net long contracts, 3,000 net long contracts and 8,000 net long contracts respectively.
-Since these positions are within the prescribed limit, the agent and all the clients fully comply with the Rules.

-- 5.5.
+- 5.3.
+If a person has discretion over positions held with him for other persons, all these positions should be aggregated with his own position in the application of the prescribed limits and reportable positions. - 5.4.
+For example, an agent holds 400, 3,000, and 8,000 futures contracts for Clients A, B and C respectively.
+Client A is a discretionary account operated by the agent.
+The agent also holds 200 futures contracts for his own account.
+Since the agent has discretion over the position held for Client A, the agent's own position and Client A's position should be aggregated in the application of the prescribed limits and reportable positions.
+Assume that the reportable level is 500 contracts and the prescribed limit is 10,000 contracts.
+The agent should notify the Exchange of each of the reportable positions held with him (i.e. 600 contracts held by its own account and Client A, 3,000 contracts held by Client B and 8,000 contracts held by Client C) and identities of the persons.
+Since these reportable positions are within the prescribed limit, the agent fully complies with the Rules. - 5.5.
 If a person is aware that a number of its client accounts are held for the same person, all positions in these accounts should not be treated separately.
 They should be aggregated for purposes of determining compliance with the Rules. - 5.6.
 There are situations where a person holds or controls positions for the other person who is acting as agent.
 In accordance with the Client Identity Rule Policy, a person holding or controlling positions for an agent should find out who are the ultimate clients and obtain the client identity information from the agent.
 As an agent is allowed to disaggregate positions held for his clients, his total positions may exceed the prescribed limits even though each of the client positions is within the limits.
 The SFC accepts that a person is in compliance with the prescribed limits in respect of the positions held for an agent provided that he has obtained the client identity information to determine that the agent is allowed to hold excess positions in accordance with the Rules.
-If the person is not able to obtain the client identity information to decide whether the agent complies with the prescribed limits (e.g. the agent does not want to disclose the information for commercial reasons), the person should not apply the disaggregation provision to this agent account (i.e. all positions held by the agent should be aggregated in applying the prescribed limits).
+If the person is not able to obtain the client identity information to decide whether the agent complies with the prescribed limits (e.g., the agent does not want to disclose the information for commercial reasons), the person should not apply the disaggregation provision to this agent account (i.e., all positions held by the agent should be aggregated in applying the prescribed limits).